eecs298/eecs298.github.io/docs/lab2.md

 For each doctor, you will need to generate a random 6-digit personal identification number (PID), as well as a company email.
 Each company email should adhere to the following format: first 4 digits of first name + first 4 digits of last name + last 2 digits of PID + @myhealth.org.

 ### doctors.txt
-Create a file titled `doctors.txt`, containing the full names names of ten doctors at the hospital, with one full name per line.
+Create a file titled `doctors.txt`, containing the full names of ten doctors at the hospital, with one full name per line.
 Write these names yourself, but keep them appropriately realistic -- we will come back to these details in a future lecture.

 ### lab2.py
 Create a file titled `lab2.py`.
 In this file, perform the following: